 as this is not a personal account.
 Please pay your registration directly to Wells Fargo bank account or Eventbrite

 Healing And Teaching Temple of African Faith

 Originated by High Chief Priest Sola Atanda PhD, in 2001, Sacramento Water Festival has been observed annual at the “DISCOVERY PARK” in Sacramento, California.
-The festival continues to educate people about the importance of water in our lives and the similar views held about water and the need to protect and conserve this precious element, in all cultures of the world.
+Now in it's 20th year, the festival continues to educate people about the importance of water in our lives and the similar views held about water and the need to protect and conserve this precious element, in all cultures of the world.